aryanansarri/Civilization-group13/README.md

 **instruction to Play Game**

-- to Play the Game run Main file.
+- to Play the Game run src/main/java/Main.java

 -------------------------------------------------------------------
 **Commands**